 Field-hunting tip

-Look in oxidized uranium deposits country — that is the host setting where blatonite typically forms.
+Look in oxidized uranium deposits country, the host setting where blatonite typically forms.
 If you start seeing uraninite, boltwoodite, gypsum in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, radiating aggregates habit, so train your eye for that shape before scanning the outcrop.